cdeck95/cdeck95/README.md

 ## Full-Stack Software Developer

 With a foundation in computer science and a specialization in cybersecurity from Rowan University, I've evolved from entry-level software development roles to a Senior Information Security Specialist at TD Bank.
 After seven years in cybersecurity, I'm pivoting back to my roots in software development, driven by a passion for creating impactful solutions.

-### 🌐 Side Projects
-- **[Disc Rescue Network](https://discrescuenetwork.com)**: A scalable lost and found platform for disc golf courses, automating inventory management and text notifications.
-Built with ReactJS, Typescript, Docker, and AWS ElasticBeanstalk.

-Hello there!
-I'm Chris, a Full-Stack Software Developer with a rich background in cyber and information security.
-I graduated from Rowan University in 2017 with a major in computer science and a specialization in cybersecurity.
-After spending seven years climbing the ranks at TD Bank to become a Senior Information Security Specialist, I've decided to return to my roots in software development.

-I'm passionate about creating impactful solutions and providing tangible benefits to communities through my work.
 My expertise lies in React, TypeScript, Python, HTML/JS, AWS, and more.
 I'm also experienced with Docker, YAML files, and CI/CD pipelines.

 ## 🚀 Projects